What is composting?

-Compost is a brown soil like substance that has been made from a mixture of organic ingredients, such as food, garden waste, paper and card; anything that has recently lived.
-Composting is nature’s recycling.
-Worms and other minibeasts, fungi and bacteria living in a compost bin or heap recycle the nutrients found in organic matter so that they can be used to help more plants grow.
+Compost is natures way of recycling food, plants and anything that was once living waste such as food and garden waste in to a brown soil like substance.
+Anything that once lived can be composted including materials like paper and cardboard.
+Worms and other minibeasts, a kind of living organism like moulds and mushrooms and a very small living thing living in a compost bin or heap, recycle the nutrients found in organic matter so that they can be used to help more plants grow.

 What are the benefits of composting?

 - Compost is a useful resource, it can be used as a fertiliser to grow more plants.
 Making your own compost is better for the environment because it reduces the amount of artificial fertiliser you need to use.

 - Many shop bought composts contain peat that is dug from endangered peat bogs.
 You can help to save these endangered habitats by making your own compost at home.

 - Making your own compost reduces the amount of compost you need to buy and will save you money.

 - Putting our organic waste in the compost means that less waste goes to a landfill site or energy from waste plant.
 If organic waste goes to a landfill site, unlike a compost bin, it decomposes without oxgyen and produces a harmful gas called a green house gas that contributes to climate change and a liquid called a liquid that drains away from the landfill into the environment, which can harm our natural environment.